microsoft/promptflow/docs/cloud/azureai/generate-test-data-cloud.md

         ```
         cp config.yml.example config.yml
         ```
     - Update the configurations in the `configs.yml`.
-Fill in the values in `COMMON` and `CLOUD` section following inline comment instruction.
+Fill in the values in `Common` and `Cloud` section following inline comment instruction.

 ## Generate test data at cloud